 In some instances, such as a fee dispute or a minor error, ICAEW is not able to get involved with resolving the matter.
 This is because you and/or your firm is unlikely to have neglected to comply with ICAEW standards, guidance or regulations in such instances.
 If we do not think there are grounds for a complaint, we will take care to explain to the complainant why we have come to this view.
 Complainants can ask for their case to be considered by the Conduct Committee (CC) and so a matter may still be referred to the CC if the Conduct Department has concluded there are no grounds for a complaint.

 Approximately 50% of complaints are closed at the initial assessment stage.

 Step 2 – investigation

-Step 3 – the Investigation Committee (IC)
+Step 3 – the Conduct Committee (CC)

-Read more about the Investigation Committee.
+Read more about the Conduct Committee.

-Step 4 – the Disciplinary Committee (DC)
+Step 4 – the Tribunals Committee (TC)

 If the case is dismissed, this is the end of the matter as far as ICAEW is concerned.
 A formal record of the decision will be sent to the complainant.